AnderSouza/microsoft-entra-examples/README.md

-# microsoft-entra-examples
+# Microsoft Entra Code Samples
-Microsoft Entra code samples.
+This repo was created as an additional resource to this video from my YouTube channel.